Skip to ContentSkip to Navigation

 PIANO FOR ADULTS (beginners)

 The Piano for Adults program at ASU is for adults, ages 18+, as an opportunity to learn how to play the piano.
 The program is taught by ASU music professor, Dr. Kristofer Sancchack, and introduces aspiring adults to basic note-reading, counting rhythms, and five-finger playing techniques.
-The class meets for weekly group lessons in the evening.
+The class meets for weekly group lessons in the evening at ASU.

 A4P